koii-network/ezsandbox/Lesson 3/PartIII.md

 # Part III.
 Building a Crawler

-We've laid all the preliminary ground work, now we can get to the fun stuff!
-Simple-crawler provides you with a simple skeleton for building your own web crawler.
+We've laid all the preliminary ground work, so now we can get to the fun stuff!
+Simple-crawler provides you with an easy to follow skeleton for building your own web crawler.
 We will fill in this template in this guide, but feel free to code your own logic if you feel confident!

 Prerequisites: